The Fijian drua or Waqa Tabu (sacred canoe) was the largest and finest sea-going vessel ever designed and built by natives of Oceania.

-Over the past 6,000 years Pacific seafarers mastered the science of sailing on the apparent wind.
+Over the past 6,000 years Pacific seafarers mastered the science of sailing on the Earths greatest Ocean.
 The Pacific double-hulled sailing ships were increasingly perfected in design; the fast downwind Tahitian Vaka, the speed merchant Popo from Yap, the awesomely powerful Fijian Drua, the elegant Taumako Te Puke of the Solomon Islands.
 Fearless sailors with comprehensive navigational knowledge, they charted and populated the many far flung islands across nearly half the globe.
 Pacific sailors are acknowledged as the innovators of the first true bluewater fleets in the world.
-Mastery in sailing and ship design and building is arguably the greatest heritage legacy of this Ocean.
+Mastery in sailing and ship design and building is arguably the greatest heritage legacy of this, the Pacific Ocean.

 In 2014 Sailing for Sustainability organised the second International Sustainable Sea Transport Talanoa at the University of the South Pacific.
 This conference brought together voyaging experts from across the Pacific.
 It was identified that the Ratu Finau was in poor condition.
 In discussion with the Fiji Museum Director and staff it was agreed to ‘lift the lines’ off the Ratu Finau so that a replica could be built.
-This was the genisis of The Drua Experience.
-We wanted to find a way that drua could live again in its natural environment – the Wasawasa.
+This was the genesis of Drua Experience.
+We wanted to find a way that drua could live again in its natural environment – the wasawasa, great Ocean.

 In the fading light of 2014, Sailing for Sustainability set to work.
 It would be over two years until our vision and dream were realised on the muddy banks of the Navua River.

 In 2016, i Vola Sigavou, New Rising Star was launched.
 Under full commercial survey she was deemed sea worthy and a triumph of traditional Fijian maritime technology.